dKab/fm-app/README.md

 * show statistics in nice charts

 Front-end is implemented with AngularJS which communicates with PHP RESTfull API on the back-end.
-Back-end dependencies are  - ActiveRecord ORM, php-jwt for token based authentication and SLIM microframework.
+Back-end dependencies are  - ActiveRecord ORM, php-jwt for token based authentication and Slim microframework.